 Here are some tips on how to choose songs:

-ID Your Vocals
+Identify Your Vocals

 To identify your vocal type, you will have to understand yourself and your tessitura.